-At the time of the initial measurement, there was no interest rate specified in the original lease agreement.
-The School has used the average effective interest for several borrowings with an average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.
+At the time of the initial measurement, the lease right of use asset and liability were allocated between School and Mater Academy Bay and Mater Academy Bay High School based on enrollment and usage of facility.
+The allocation used was approximately 61% for Bay, 8% for Bay High and 31% for the School and there was no interest rate specified in the original lease agreement.
+The School used an average effective interest for several borrowings during fiscal year 2021 and 2022.
+The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease.